SteveArias/Blah/README.md

 # Blah

-Android app that stores pet data into a database to be used for dog shelters.
-Built using Java and Android Studio Framework.
-Uses SQLite databases
+Blah is a simple Android Realtime Chat App that you can use to stay in touch with friends.
+You can send text and images to anyone using the app.It was built with Java, the Android Studio Framework and with the help of the Google Firebase Android Development Platform.